Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Real Data Application

-To further understand the behaviour of the naive Algorithm \ref{naive_algorithm} with this data set, we apply this method to the candidate set $\check{\mathcal{S}}_1 (\text{Proposed})$ obtained after marginal screening in our procedure.
-In doing this, we pretend that the analyst does not know which variables in $\check{\mathcal{S}}_1 (\text{Proposed})$ are pseudo variables.
-Analysis results in Figure \ref{figWLS1}(c) show that as expected, ``Naive" misidentifies many pseudo variables as valid instruments.
-The resulting causal effect estimate, $-0.012$ (95\% CI $[-0.016, -0.008]$), which is close to the OLS estimate.
-That is to say, one standard deviation increase in BMI roughly leads to 0.2 standard deviation decrease in health-related quality of life.

-In our data application, we did not implement the sample splitting Algorithm \ref{algorithm2} for two main reasons: for one thing, the sample splitting method suffers from power loss, which is also demonstrated in our numerical experiments.
-And for another, the SNP matrix is encoded as 0,1,2, which represents possible genotypes.
-Splitting the data might dramatically change the genotype distribution since possibly some genotypes appear more often in one portion of the data but not the other \citep{EmmanuelJ.Cands2019}.
+In our data application, we did not implement the sample splitting Algorithm \ref{alg:ssplit} for two reasons: first, the sample splitting method suffers from power loss, as demonstrated in our numerical experiments.
+Second, the SNP matrix is encoded as 0,1,2, which represents possible genotypes.
+Splitting the data might change the genotype distribution since some genotypes could appear more often in one portion of the data but not the other \citep{EmmanuelJ.Cands2019}.

-We close this section by performing additional numerical studies to explore the uncertainty of the aforementioned results, due to the randomness induced by generating pseudo variants.
-We run the procedure 50 times by repeatedly permuting the true SNP design matrix to generate pseudos.
-The median of causal effect estimates is $-0.037$.
-For comparison, we also repeat Algorithm \ref{naive_algorithm} to the same candidate set used in our procedure 50 times.
-The median of the resulting effect estimates is $-0.010$.